Creation of the Funds

 Land grant endowment funds are not “public” funds for the general use of state government.
 Instead, per federal law and the state constitution, the state must act as a trust manager, managing and distributing the funds solely in the interest of the trust beneficiaries.

 When the Board was created, the assets in the land grant endowment funds were approximately $77 million.
-Currently, those assets are worth almost $2 billion.
+Currently, those assets are worth over $2.2 billion.
 (Reports)

 The Board originally employed four contract investment managers to manage $40 million of the assets.
 The balance of $36.9 million was managed by the Department of Finance.
 In July 1971 the Board employed a professional staff investment manager and released two contract managers.
 In 1974 one of the remaining contract managers was released, and in 1978 the last remaining outside manager was released.
 The funds´ growth led the Board to hire two assistant investment managers.
 The first was funded and hired beginning July 1, 1986, and the second was funded and hired beginning June 6, 1994.